timvisee/barbapappa/docs/transactionsSpec.md

 - A user deposits money.
 - A user transfers money to another user.
 - A refund for a failed transaction.

+### Mutability
+The properties of a transaction that has been created may be changed at any time when the state is still in `pending` or `processing`.
+When the transaction reaches a different state, the properties are frozen.

+[Mutations](#mutation) may also be added, removed or changed when the transaction is the state described above.

+### Transaction model
+- `id`: index
+- `description`: optional description
+- `state`: transaction processing state
+    - 1: `pending`: still pending, waiting for the system to start processing
+    - 2: `processing`: currently processing, waiting for all mutations to complete
+    - 3: `success`: transaction succeeded, all mutations succeeded, all constraints are met
+    - 4: `failed`: transaction failed because of failed mutation
+- `reference_to`: optional reference to a previous transaction
+- `created_at`: time the transaction was created at
+- `updated_at`: time the transaction was last updated at

 ## Wallet
 A wallet is a virtual purse that is owned by a user.